Documents panels use when deciding cases

-If we do this for a substantive hearing, we will inform the nurse or midwife that we intend to give the bundle to the panel in advance of the hearing.
+If we do this for a substantive hearing, we will inform the nurse, midwife or nursing associate that we intend to give the hearing bundle to the panel in advance of the hearing.

-If the panel does not see the document bundle in advance, the panel will be provided with it during the course of the hearing.
-Our case presenter, and the nurse or midwife or their representative, will guide the panel as to the best way to be go through the bundle as they hear the evidence in the case.
+If the panel does not see the hearing bundle in advance, the panel will be provided with it during the course of the hearing.
+Our case presenter, and the nurse, midwife or nursing associate or their representative, will guide the panel as to the best way to be go through the hearing bundle as they hear the evidence in the case.
 The legal assessor can also give advice about this.

 1 Rule 31 of the Nursing and Midwifery Council (Fitness to Practise) Rules 2004 (“the Rules”)

 2 Possibilities include criminal proceedings, civil proceedings, family court proceedings, inquests, internal investigations by employers, and external investigations or inquiries such as those conducted by ombudsmen or commissioned by local authorities or other public bodies.

 4 Squier v General Medical Council EWHC 2793 (Admin) and Towuaghanste v GMC EWHC 681 (Admin)

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.